samskivert/sbt-pom-util/README.md

 The library is published to Maven Central, so you will not need to add any custom resolvers.

+### Single module project

 To use this for a single module project, do the following:

     seq(samskivert.POMUtil.pomToSettings("pom.xml") :_*)

+### Multi-module project

-For a multi-module project, things are a bit trickier, but that is because the plugin will automatically set up inter-project dependencies and a root module so that your modules properly depend on one another.
-Here's a simple example:
+For a multi-module project, the plugin will automatically set up inter-project dependencies and a root module so that your modules properly depend on one another.
+You'll have to use a `.scala` build file to make this work, but otherwise you just extend `MavenBuild` and everything is taken care of:

-    object FooBuild extends Build {
+    object FooBuild extends MavenBuild {
-      val builder = new samskivert.ProjectBuilder("pom.xml") {
       // optionally provide settings used by all module projects override val globalSettings = Seq(...any SBT-specific settings...)

       // optionally provide settings for individual module projects override def projectSettings (name :String) = name match {
         case "core" => Seq(...SBT-specific settings for core module...) case "server" => Seq(...SBT-specific settings for server module...) case _ => Nil // any other modules have no specific settings }

+      // optionally specify which Maven profiles to consider "active" override def profiles :Seq[String] = Seq()
     }

-      // you can also optionally pass a profile name to projects and root to use all of the
-      // sub-modules defined in the supplied profile override def projects = builder.projects
-      lazy val root = builder.root
-    }
+### Workspace projects

+If you use the `MavenBuild` approach above, you can also create a `.workspace` file which specifies the path to other `sbt-pom-util`-enabled projects which should be integrated directly into your SBT build.
+The `.workspace` file just contains a list of paths (relative or absolute) to the other projects.

+This will cause any dependencies in your main project to resolve to modules in the workspace projects if their versions match (rather than resolving them to the artifact in the local Ivy repository).

+For example, you might have a directory structure like so:

+{{{
+/home/projects/foolib   # builds foocorp:foolib:1.3-SNAPSHOT
+/home/projects/barlib   # builds barcorp:barlib:1.1-SNAPSHOT
+/home/projects/magicapp # your main project
+}}}

+You can create a `.workspace` file in the `magicapp` directory with the following contents:

+{{{
+../foolib
+../barlib
+}}}

+Assuming `magicapp/pom.xml` contains dependencies on `foocorp:foolib:1.3-SNAPSHOT` and `barcorp:barlib:1.1-SNAPSHOT`, then those projects will be loaded directly into your SBT session when running SBT on `magicapp`.
+Rebuilding `magicapp` will automatically rebuild changed files in `foolib` or `barlib`.

+This is akin to having both projects in, for example, your Eclipse workspace, hence the name.

+Note also that if `foolib` or `barlib` also contains a `.workspace` file, that will be transitively applied and you will end up with yet more projects wired directly into your SBT session.

 ## Limitations